Build Agent Advocates, Not Platform Agents: Alternative Views

-\textit{\textbf{Our response. }Even if platform agents do not develop along the exact trajectory discussed in Section 3, the prospect of even some platform-based risks arising from LMAs should nevertheless motivate the promotion of agent advocates.
-More generally, there is clearly a spectrum between platform agents and agent advocates; we have given reasons to favor moving as far along that spectrum towards advocates as is feasible.}
+\textit{\textbf{Our response. }Even if platform agents do not develop precisely as discussed in Section 3, the prospect of even some platform-based risks arising from LMAs should nevertheless motivate the promotion of agent advocates.
+There is clearly a spectrum between platform agents and agent advocates; we argue for moving as far along that spectrum towards advocates as is feasible, subject to appropriate safety standards.}